SecureIdentityAlliance/osia/src/doc/06 - components.rst

 Civil Registry
 ==============

-The civil registry component MUST implement the following interfaces:
+The civil registry component MAY implement the following interfaces:

 .. include:: functional/_notification.rst